Safe Actions Save Lives

 Fill out a presentation request form and an employee will be in touch within five days to schedule a presentation.

-• From 2018-2022 there were 3,315 crashes in work zones in Idaho.
-During that period there were 32 fatalities, all of them were drivers or passengers in vehicles.
+- From 2019-2024 there were 3,756 crashes in work zones in Idaho.
+During that period there were 32 fatalities and 30 of them were drivers or passengers in vehicles.
 What many people fail to recognize is the vast majority of people killed in work zone crashes are motorists and their passengers.